-SiliconExpert Podcast Episode 7 with Edge AI and Vision/BDTI - Transcription
+SiliconExpert Podcast Episode 7 with Jeff Bier and Phil Lapsley of Edge AI and Vision/BDTI - Transcription

 [00:00:00] Jeff: Think about the doorbell cam, like you've got your doorbell cam that works well at noon on a sunny day.
 Okay.
 What about Dawn?
 Dusk fog, rain, snow.
 And that's where many of the challenges tend to emerge.
 Like if I'm training an algorithm to say, recognize the presence of a person in front of a doorbell cam, and I only train it with scenes where it's, everything's nicely lit then guess what?
 It's only going to work in scenes where it's nicely lit.